 As I wrote in another post, my teeth are so sensitive that I’ve had multiple surgeries to move my gums around and cover the painful areas.
 I would no sooner bite into an ice cream cone than a chunk of last week’s road kill.

 So I was reluctant to try anything other than my go-to Sensodyne, the only toothpaste that didn’t leave me in pain after a few uses.
 That’s why Bite was the first brand of toothpaste tablet I tried – because it contains nHap, a new ingredient that’s supposed to be helpful for sensitivity.
-And it worked for me!
-The pain didn’t come back, as it always has with any other kind of toothpaste that’s not formulated for sensitive teeth.
+And it’s worked for me!
+After using Bite for months, the pain has not come back (as it always did with any other kind of toothpaste that’s not formulated for sensitive teeth).

 But the surprising thing is, I’ve now been bouncing between the six different toothpaste tablets brands in this review for months, and my sensitivity has become less severe than ever.

 My dentist’s only suggestion was to be sure to chew the tablets thoroughly, because chunks of product could be irritating to my baby-soft gums.
 (But she approved of the ingredients in these formulas.)
 If that’s a concern for you, then byHumankind is the brand that breaks down most easily into the smoothest paste.

 Only a couple of these brands make mouthwash tablets in addition to toothpaste tablets, and Bite makes a unique one: It’s the only mouthwash tablet you don’t have to dissolve in a glass of water first.
 You just pop it in your mouth and chew up, then take a small sip of water and swish.